 The Final Report is comprised of 2 booklets.

-One describes the main findings and policy recommendations of the ASSET project.
+One describes the general outcomes of the ASSET project.
 This booklet describes ASSET's project activities, webinars and lectures.

-Both booklets will be published on the ASSET Interreg NWE website: www.asset.nweurope.eu/outcomes www. asset.nweurope.eu/activities
+Both booklets will be published on the ASSET Interreg NWE website: www.asset.nweurope.eu/outcomes